cambridge-ceu/CEU-matters/README.md

 * **Venue**: The Thomas and Dorothy Seminar rooms
   - Strangeways Site, Wort’s Causeway, Cambridge, CB1 8RN, [https://goo.gl/maps/MDkBd9E88mf5TFZK7](https://goo.gl/maps/MDkBd9E88mf5TFZK7).
   - (5 mins walk from the Addenbrookes campus in the Babraham Road direction).

+## COVID-19 outbreak

+There is a Slack channel [ceu-world.slack.com](https://ceu-world.slack.com/) as with a dedicated channel for COVID-19 related, and other channels in Slack for Cambridge-wide researchers discussing COVID-19 research approaches.

+Information is available on testing COVID-19 for [staff](https://www.cam.ac.uk/coronavirus/staff/health-and-wellbeing/testing-staff-for-covid-19) and [students](https://www.cam.ac.uk/coronavirus/students/health-and-wellbeing#testing).

+Access to SRL (in phases from Mondy June 22<sup>nd</sup> 2020) requires email ps.reception@medschl.cam.ac.uk to make appointments at least 24 hours’ notice of intention to come onsite.

 ## Zoom video communications